 Moving to a new state is a lot of work.
 Selling your home, packing, finding a new home, hiring a moving company, getting cars to a new state, finding new schools, new friends, a job.
 Moving is stressful and by the time you get settled into your new home the last thing you are thinking about is your Will or Trust.

-After you take a break, it is important to review your documents.
+After you take a break, it is important to review your will and other documents.
 Here are the reasons why:

 1. I moved to Florida but I kept my apartment in New York.